ShubhiKhanna/Who-said-it-Trump-or-Clinton-/README.md

 [This](https://www.kaggle.com/benhamner/clinton-trump-tweets/home) dataset provides ~6000 recent tweets from Hillary Clinton and Donald Trump, the two major-party presidential nominees.

 Our goal is to develop a model which determines the author of a given tweet.

+To do so, we're using the Multinomial Naive Bayes Classifier.
+You can read more about it [here](https://www.mygreatlearning.com/blog/multinomial-naive-bayes-explained/).